 How to protect your Office 365 environment from other cyber incidents?

 Unauthorized access is not the only cyber security incident that threatens your data integrity.
-Human error or man-in-the-middle attacks are other widespread reasons for irreversible data loss.
+Protecting your organization from human error or man-in-the-middle attacks is equally important as these are other widespread reasons for irreversible data loss.

 Your business needs other tools to protect your Microsoft Office 365 data:

 Microsoft Office 365 doesn’t back up your data, so if you want to protect it from possible loss or corruption, we suggest acquiring a backup solution.

 Not all Admins know that MSO 365 has no inbuilt ransomware protection.
 Unfortunately, the ransomware threat to businesses of all sizes is real.
 Acquire a ransomware protection tool to prevent attacks.